Why Illinois?

 - Exactly three (3) Letters of Recommendation, from people who know you well and can attest to your suitability for graduate study.

-If you wish, you may combine the two statements into a single document that addresses all of these topics in 3 pages; if you do this submit the document as your Academic Statement of Purpose. - Use of GRE Scores: The GRE General Test and Subject Test in Physics are not required for admission, and most applicants do not provide GRE scores.
+- Use of GRE Scores: The GRE General Test and Subject Test in Physics are not required for admission, and most applicants do not provide GRE scores.
 Scores on the General Test will not be considered at all.
-Scores on the Physics Test, if provided, will only be used to help interpret your physics preparation, and will only be made available to the review committee after the initial screening of applications has been completed.
-If you wish to provide a Physics score you must ask ETS to send official score reports to Illinois (institution code 1836).
+Scores on the Physics Test, if provided, will only be used to help interpret your physics preparation and will only be made available to the review committee after the initial screening of applications.
+If you wish to provide a Physics score, you must ask ETS to send official score reports to Illinois (institution code 1836).

-We evaluate the entire application package, with no predetermined thresholds on any single component.
-While we may consider your fit with the overall research profile of the department, your admission is not tied to any particular research group, and is decided independently by the admissions committee based on your application as a whole.
-Admission is not granted by individual advisors or research groups in our application process.
-Please pay particular attention to the page limits on the Personal Statement and the maximum allowed number of letters of recommendation.
+- We evaluate the entire application package, with no predetermined thresholds on any single component.
+Individual advisors or research groups do not grant admission in our application process.
+While we may consider your fit with the overall research profile of the department and take into account currently available funding in different areas, your admission is not tied to prior acceptance by any particular research group and is decided independently by the admissions committee based on your application as a whole COVID-19 impacts: We recognize that the COVID-19 pandemic may have negatively impacted academic performance in Spring 2020 through Spring 2021.
+We will assign a lesser weight to grades obtained during this period, and encourage applicants to highlight special circumstances in their Personal Statement.

 Additional Requirements for International Applicants: